 Incyte’s Jakafi and its collaborations

-However, outside US markets, the company has entered into an agreement with Novartis to develop and commercialize Jakafi.
-Novartis sells Jakafi under the name Jakavi, and Incyte receives royalties on Jakavi’s total sales.
+For outside the US markets, the company has entered a collaboration with Novartis (NVS) for the development and commercialization of the drug Jakafi.
+Novartis sells Jakafi under the name of “Jakavi.”
+Incyte gets royalties on the sale of Jakavi outside US markets.

 Other collaborations and developments

 Some other collaborations and developments for Incyte include the following:

 - Incyte announced strategic research collaboration with Merus (MRUS) to discover and develop bispecific antibodies based on Merus’s Biclonics technology.